-In 2010, contaminant monitoring of the San Francisco Bay surface water detected several PFAAs, including: PFBS at concentrations up to 7.89 ng/L (average 1.58 ng/L), PFBA at up to 62.20 ng/L (average 12.96 ng/L), and PFHxA ranging from 1.37 ng/L to 221.0 ng/L (SFEI 2010).
-A 2016 study of PFAAs and precursors in wastewater effluent discharged to San Francisco Bay highlighted the local impact of aqueous film-forming foam (AFFF), 13 and noted that levels of PFBA, PFPeA, and PFHxA in WWTP effluent had increased by 150 to 220 percent since 2009 (Houtz et al. 2016).
-Due to this widespread contamination, the San Francisco Bay Regional Monitoring Program designated PFOS as "moderate concern" for the San Francisco Bay, and all other PFASs as "possible concerns" (SFEI 2017).
+In 2010, contaminant monitoring of the San Francisco Bay surface water detected several PFAAs, including PFBS at concentrations up to 7.89 ng/L (average 1.58 ng/L), PFBA at up to 62.20 ng/L (average 12.96 ng/L), and PFHxA at up to 221.0 ng/L (SFEI 2010).
+A 2016 study of PFAAs and precursors in wastewater effluent discharged to San Francisco Bay highlighted the local impact of aqueous film-forming foam (AFFF),16 and noted that levels of PFBA, PFPeA, and PFHxA in WWTP effluent had increased by 150 to 220% since 2009 (Houtz et al. 2016).
+Monitoring by the San Francisco Estuary Institute in the Bay Area has continued to detect PFASs in bay water, stormwater, wastewater, bird eggs, and sport fish (SFEI 2020b).
+Due to this widespread contamination and high persistence of all PFAS class members, the San Francisco Bay Regional Monitoring Program has designated all PFASs as "moderate concern" for the San Francisco Bay, meaning they "have a high probability of at least a low level impact on Bay aquatic life" (SFEI 2020a; SFEI 2020b).